AmitabhaR/Heavy-Engine/README.md

 # Protection
 For protection from decompilation , you can use Esiriz .NET Reactor for encryting / encoding the source code .
 This is only for official purposes only.

+# Notice
+We are not providing the source code of FileZip and GameBuilder because according to the terms and conditions of the FileZip software , the software is free but not be shared it's source code .
+GameBuilder also contains the same license.

 Release Version : 2.0 Beta 1.1

 #### 															Reo Studio 2015 - 2016